corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ### Additional Mods with Gameplay Interaction

 * [Eldanær Stellar Authority](https://steamcommunity.com/sharedfiles/filedetails/?id=2496360535) - if you integrate them, their former ruler and heir are guaranteed to be Governors
-* [Special Leadership Privileges for Battle Thralls and Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) - interacts with special leadership privileges: a) you will keep military leaders from species set to Battle Thralls but also Full Military Service, b) respects species flagged for allowing military leaders despite the empire being xenophobic and/or a necrophage, and c) allows Rogue Servitors to choose to retain organic leaders as Organic Advisors
+* [Special Leadership Privileges for Battle Thralls & Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) - interacts with special leadership privileges: a) you will keep military leaders from species set to Battle Thralls but also Full Military Service, b) respects species flagged for allowing military leaders despite the empire being xenophobic and/or a necrophage, and c) allows Rogue Servitors to choose to retain organic leaders as Organic Advisors

 ## Known Issues